us on Facebook

 The winery is open for free tasting, free tours and wine sales:

-Our tasting room will be open Wednesdays through Sundays, noon to 5pm.
+Our tasting room will be open Saturdays and Sundays, noon to 5pm.

 Our tasting room will be open on Saturdays and Sundays, noon to 4:30pm.